We offer a wide range of Safari packages in the Best Wildlife Parks and Reserves in Kenya.

 Shaba Game Reserve is to the east of the Samburu and Buffalo Springs national reserves.
 Together, the three reserves form a large protected area.
 The Shaba reserve has dramatic scenery including river-side forests, scattered woodlands and dry grasslands dominated by the Shaba Hill volcano.
 The plentiful wildlife relies on waterholes and marshes scattered throughout the reserve.
 Shaba is home to the endangered Grevy’s zebra and the rare Williams’s lark.
 Shaba was the setting for the book and film Born Free, for the film Out of Africa and for the reality show Survivor: Africa.

-The Buffalo Springs National Reserve is south of the Samburu National Reserve.
+The Buffalo Springs National Reserve is south of the Samburu National Reserve and on of the Best Game Parks and Reserves in Kenya.
 It is named after an oasis of clear water at its western end.
 The reserve has an area of 131 square kilometres (51 sq mi), and is at an altitude of between 850 metres (2,790 ft) and 1,230 metres (4,040 ft) above sea level.
 It is a gently rolling lowland plain of old lava flows and volcanic soils of olivine basalt.
 The main feature is the Champagne Ride in the southeast, an ancient lava-terrace.
 The climate is hot, dry and semi-arid.
 The reserve was established in 1948 as part of the Samburu – Isiolo Game Reserve, and the present boundaries were established in 1985.
 The reserve is managed by the Isiolo County Council.

 The neighbouring communities to the three reserves are the Samburu tribe a sub-clan of the Maa-speaking people which include the Ilchamus (Njemps) and the Masai.
 They play a major role as part of tourist attraction in the area due to their unique cultural believes and practices traditional ceremonies, food, dances and sale of traditional crafts.